Crazelu/android_call_log/README.md

 # call_log

-A simple demo Flutter app for Android that fetches paginated call information from device call log.
+A simple Flutter app for Android that fetches paginated call information from device call log.
 Only supported by Android because, yunno, iOS is all about 'privacy'.

 ## Call Info Details